jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 Constants required to provision pins and set interrupts exist but their values are ignored.

+The irq method used to create interrupts exists but has no functionality in the mocked environment.

 ### machine.PWM

 The `duty` method can be called with an argument to set the `_duty` attribute.
 When called without argument it returns the `_duty` attribute.